-Showcase applies JSON-LD schema markup (Google’s preferred markup for structured data) to 1st-party reviews generated by Get Reviews campaigns when published on a List or Carousel widget.
-This means that review and ratings data can be properly read and indexed by Google and other search engines.
+Showcase applies Google's preferred markup for structured data (JSON-LD schema markup) to first-party reviews generated by Get Reviews campaigns when published on a List or Carousel widget — this means Google and other search engines can properly index and read both review data and ratings data.

-Reviews which were given directly to your business (1st-party), rather than via an external platform like Google, actually belong to you, so, provided that the responder has given you permission to share them publicly, 1st-party reviews and ratings from Get Reviews can be republished on your widget with schema.
+Reviews which were given directly to your business (first-party), rather than via an external platform like Google, actually belong to you.
+Provided that the responder has given you permission to share them publicly, 1st-party reviews and ratings from Get Reviews can be republished on your widget with schema.

-External, or 3rd party, reviews (those which are pulled in to your Reputation Manager report from review sites like Google or booking.com), are owned by the original publisher.
+External reviews (third-party) are those which are pulled in to your Reputation Manager report from review sites like Google or booking.com) — these are owned by the original publisher.

 While it’s okay to display these reviews on your site as social proof, they should not be marked up with schema.